ChefKissInc/NootedRed/README.md

 Example: `wrednetdbgip=127.0.0.1:8081`

-Pass `-wrednetdbg` to disable the NetDbg functionality.
+Pass `wrednetdbg=0` to disable the NetDbg functionality.

 The WhateverRed kext is licensed under BSD-3.